 Do People Need to Have Their Ducts Cleaned?

-Your air conditioning system comes with a built in cleaning process.
-That’s what the filters are for and that’s also why you need to change them regularly.
-Most of the dust gets caught by your filters.
+Your home’s air conditioner and heating system comes with a built in cleaning process.
+That’s what the air filters are for and that’s also why you need to change them on a regular basis.
+Much of the dust particles, dirt particles, pet hair, dust mites and particulate matter gets caught by your filters.

-If you ask a company that cleans ducts if you REALLY need to have them cleaned they will say yes.
+If you ask professional air duct cleaners if you REALLY need to have them cleaned they will say yes.
 Here’s the story they told me:

 It sounds stupid when I say I asked the duct cleaning company, but of course that’s what they are going to say.
 They absolutely have a script.
-I was caught up in the fear of seeing something black up in the vents.
+I was caught up in the fear of dirty ducts and seeing something black up in the vents.

-After a little more research I learned that the EPA only recommends duct cleaning if you have solid sheet metal ducts.
+After a little more research I learned that the EPA only recommends professional duct cleaning services if you have solid sheet metal ducts.
 Most houses don’t have this.
 You can tell which kind of duct you have if you look in your attic.
-If it looks like a giant slinky, it’s not the kind that is meant to be cleaned out.
+If it looks like a giant slinky, it’s not the kind that is meant to be cleaned.

-If your home has flexible duct work (the kind that looks like a big slinky) getting the ducts cleaned can actually cause damage.
-The flexible ducts aren’t made to withstand the suction.
+The bottom line is if your home has flexible duct work (the kind that looks like a big slinky) getting the ducts cleaned can actually cause damage.
+The flexible ducts aren’t made to withstand the negative pressure of a powerful vacuum.

 What To Ask Before You Get Ducts Cleaned

 Beware of companies offering to clean your ducts for $49 or $99.
-If they offer this, they will also try to up-sell you on something more serious when they arrive.
+A lot of companies offer this but will then try to up-sell you on something more serious when they arrive.
 They will tell you this is “basic” or a “standard” cleaning and that you probably need more than that.

 They might tell you that your duct system has soot or mold.
 In my case, there was a scary looking black substance inside the vents that extended up into the duct work.
 They tried to sell me an $800 cleaning, but then told me I really only needed to do a $300 disinfectant.